-10.1.2 Adding a Data Source
+13.1.2 Adding a Data Source

 Adding a data source is a multi-step process that has to be repeated for each separate variable in the report.
-In Figure 87, seven different variables will be plotted on the report, so the Data Source wizard was engaged seven times to record each one.
 To begin defining a data source, click on the Data Sources tab.

-Figure 84 Define Report Screen - Data Sources Tab
+Figure 13-4 Define Report Screen - Data Sources Tab